-The results from 43 study models (section 2.1) suggest that the imposed condition of thermodynamic equilibrium for the whole system defines two (sum of two sub-systems) defines two new assemblages that are not only in chemical equilibrium as a whole, but also as separate sub-systems.
-Furthermore homogenized compositionally or mineralogically, and their equilibrated compositions are different from those in the two initial assemblages.
+The results from 43 study models (section 2.1) suggest that the imposed condition of thermodynamic equilibrium for the whole system (sum of two sub-systems) defines two new assemblages that are not homogenized compositionally or mineralogically,

+20 and their equilibrated compositions are different from those in the two initial assemblages.
 The two new assemblages not only define a condition of chemical equilibrium for the whole system but they also represent the equilibration within each separate sub-system.
-In

-5 addition, mass exchange between these equilibrated assemblages does not take place even progress any further when the initial mass proportion of the two is modified varied and a new equilibration model is imposed -to the newly defined whole system.
+In addition, mass exchange between these equilibrated assemblages does not progress any further when the initial mass proportion of the two is varied and a new equilibration model is imposed to the newly defined whole system.

 The results of the study models have been condensed in a series of parameterized functions that can be used for various applications (section 2.2).

-The choice made to describe the variation of G() using the transport model presented in section 3 and 4 may seem rather
+The choice made to describe the variation of G() using the transport model presented in section 3 and 4 may seem rather arbitrary.

-- 10 arbitrary.
 However local thermodynamic properties can be defined as a function of space and time (Kondepudi and Prigogine, 1998).
-Furthermore, in the original derivation of the classical chemical diffusion equations, the flux of the chemical potential is assumed to evolve towards equilibrium following a similar formulation (e.g. Kondepudi and Prigogine, 1998).
 The idea of using the extensive Gibbs free energy function to describe the chemical changes in the 2 sub-systems over time and space is a mean to simplify a problem that otherwise becomes intractable for complex systems.
+Nevertheless the

-Nevertheless the choice is not a complete - 15 abstraction, it is broadly based on the consideration that the mass exchange is not governed by the compositional gradient but by the differences in the chemical potential of the various components in the various phases (e.g. Denbigh, 1971).
-Ultimately only extensive experimental studies could determine whether the simple transport model applied in this work for the variation of G() in an heterogeneous system can be considered a reasonable approximation for practical geological applications.
-Two aspects of the numerical applications presented in the previous sections deserve perhaps a further consideration.
-The as- - 20 sumption made for the composition of the entering assemblage in the 2-D models perhaps should be reconsidered in future studies.
+- 30 choice is not a complete abstraction, it is broadly based on the consideration that the mass exchange is not governed by the compositional gradient but by the differences in the chemical potential of the various components in the various phases (e.g. Denbigh, 1971).
+Ultimately only extensive experimental studies could determine whether the simple transport model applied in this work for the variation of G() in an heterogeneous system can be considered a reasonable approximation for practical geological applications. - 35 Two aspects of the numerical applications presented in the previous sections deserve perhaps a further consideration.
+The assumption made for the composition of the entering assemblage in the 2-D models perhaps should be reconsidered in future studies.
 The other consideration concerns the boundary condition imposed on the opposite side of the interface between the two assemblages.
 The assumption is that the whole system is either close to mass exchange or mirror images exist outside the boundary limits.
-From a geological perspective the first scenario is probably the more difficult to imaginerealize.
-On the other hand the possibility that periodic repetitions of the same model structure are replicated over a large portion of the mantle, if - 25 not the entire mantle, seems more reasonable.
+From a geological perspective the first scenario is probably the more difficult to realize.
+On the other hand

+- 5 the possibility that periodic repetitions of the same model structure are replicated over a large portion of the mantle, if not the entire mantle, seems more reasonable.
 Assuming that the time scale is somehow constrained, an investigation of the temporal evolution would still require some kind of assessment of the periodic distribution of the thermodynamic system as a whole.

-Over a long period of time, the The 2-D simulations in which one of the assemblages is allowed to move, have shown that the on the long run the mineralogical abundance and compositional variations are approximately independent of the size of the two
+The 2-D simulations in which one of the assemblages is allowed to move, have shown that on the long run the mineralogical - abundance and compositional variations are approximately independent of the size of the two sub-systems.

-30 sub-systems.
 This observations suggests the possibility of implementing large geodynamic models with evolving petrological systems, once the temporal and spatial scale of the chemical changes have been constrained.
-At the moment the spatial and temporal variations are arbitrarily defined, but this study shows that the petrological and min-

-At the moment the spatial and temporal variations are arbitrarily defined, but this study shows that the perfological and mineralogical changes may still be quantified, at least at the (P,T) conditions that have been considered.
+At the moment the spatial and temporal variations are arbitrarily defined, but this study shows that the petrological and mineralogical changes may still be quantified, at least at the (P,T) conditions that have been considered.
 It would be useful for example to select few bulk compositions for the two sub-systems and apply them to the dynamic equilibrium melting (DEM)